turingschool-examples/frontend-mod-1-prework/day_2/array_methods.md

 // will return ['tooth', 'guitar', 'ice', 'hair']
 ```

 * **Array.push()**.
-Instead of extracting the last element of an array and storing it, like `.pop()` does, `.push()` takes elements that it is storing, and concatenates them to the end of your existing array.
+Instead of extracting the last element of an array and storing it, like `.pop()` does, `.push()` takes elements that it is storing, and adds them to the end of your existing array.
 When called to the console, it then prints the new length of the array:

 ```JavaScript
 var detectives = ['Holmes', 'Poirot', 'Clouseau', 'Monk'];